amy324/Golang-Monte-Carlo-Simulator/README.md

 The program provides both the estimated value of π and a visual representation of the generated points in a scatter plot.
 The scatter plot is saved as an image file for further analysis or visualization.

-The application is designed as a CLI tool, allowing users to run simulations and visualize results in a terminal environment.
+The application is designed as a CLI tool, allowing users to run simulations and visualise results in a terminal environment.

 Program Overview